PHOTO CREDIT: Above photo by John Rickman Photography, San Jose, California.

 after our weekly dance gatherings.
 I've been happily married

-for over 20 years to one of the people I met through the club, and
+for many years to one of the people I met through the club, and

-friendships with two others have endured over those many years
+friendships with several others have endured over those many years

 to the present.
 When I call these long-time friends to chat on